rust-stuco/lectures/week2/slides.md

 # `Clone`

-There is a design choice that is implied by this: Rust will never create a "deep" copy of your data.
-Instead, we can use a common method called `clone`.
+If we do want to deep copy, we can use a common method called `clone`.

 ```rust
 let s1 = String::from("hello");